 It is important to firstly distinguish the difference between the gender pay gap and equal pay.
 Equal pay concerns the pay of male and female employees who carry out the same roles, or work of equal value.
 At Hill Biscuits, employees are paid equally for the same or similar jobs regardless of gender.
 The gender pay gap is a measure of the difference between the average pay for all female employees and the average pay for all male employees.

-In our gender pay gap report for 2022 we reported an improvement in both the mean and median gender pay gap at Hill Biscuits, with both measures showing a continuing downward trend since 2018.
+In our gender pay gap report for 2023 we reported an improvement in the median gender pay gap at Hill Biscuits, with the measure showing a continuing downward trend since 2018.
 This was also reflected in the gender profile of the pay quartiles, with the proportion of females in the upper middle quartiles increasing, whilst the proportion of females in the lower and lower middle quartiles had reduced.

-Our trend of further of improvement to gender pay gap percentage is above the average for the North West, and slightly behind the average for Food Manufacturing as shown in the above table.
+Our trend of further of improvement to gender pay gap percentage is better than the averages for the North West, Food Manufacturing and the UK as shown in the above table.

 The Mean and Median gender pay gap calculations including the bonus gender pay gap measures are provided below.